-Ultimately, roughly a dozen Republican candidates received a combined 51 percent of the vote on Tuesday, while Ossoff and four other Democratic candidates received 49 percent.
+Both Democrats and Republicans will invest heavily in the seat; Ossoff has already raised more than $8 million over the last several months.
+Ultimately, roughly a dozen Republican candidates received a combined 51 percent of the vote, while Ossoff and four other Democratic candidates received 49 percent.

-Still, the GOP side was divided between candidates with very different views of President Trump.
-Motivating the same voters -- many of whom backed other Republicans in the primary -- to support Karen Handel may prove problematic when there is so little room for error.
+Still, the GOP side was divided between candidates with very different views of President Donald Trump.
+Motivating the same voters -- many of whom backed other Republicans in the primary -- to support Handel may prove problematic when there is so little room for error.

 Meet the candidates